 - 1995, New Hope Missionary Baptist Church entered a new sanctuary.
 Since entering this facility, we have been blessed with increased membership, ordination of deacons and ministers, purchase of a second bus, community outreach programs, and added additional staff on a full-time basis.

-- The Village of New Hope Learning Center began in 1995 as a shared vision in the heart of Pastor Steed who saw the need for a Christian Education alternative and an out of school haven for Cobb and Paulding counties.
+- The Village of New Hope Learning Center began in 1995 in the old church building, as a shared vision in the heart of Pastor Steed who saw the need for a Christian Education alternative and an out of school haven for Cobb and Paulding counties.
 The Village of New Hope was comprised of the Child Development Center servicing children in Pre-K3 and Pre-K4; the Academy offering quality education from kindergarten through eight grade, and summer day camp servicing children ages 5 through 11.
 The Village opened for classes in The Child Development Center in June 2000 with 27 students in two classes, Pre K3 and Pre K4.
 Summer camp was also held for 100 children.
 The Academy opened September 5, 2000 with 22 children in Kindergarten through the eighth grade.

 - 1996, five Missionary Youth known as TARGET - YOUTH ON A MISSION Missionary group from around the world, including Japan were baptized at New Hope.

 - 1997, The Christian Life School of Theology (CLST) was organized.
 Initial enrollment was 28 students; 12 graduated in 2000; two received Doctorate of Divinity.

 - 2002 saw many accomplishments by The Village at New Hope:

 Enrolled 54 students for the school year